Team Naked’s favourite reads.

 Why it’s Elizabeth’s December read

 “Barack Obama is an intelligent, wildly articulate, powerful speaker.
 He is a gripping orator who holds your attention when he speaks, and his book is no different.
-It is a gift to go into the mind of such a revered man, and attempt to understand how the immense public pressure of the presidency affected him at a personal level.
+It is a gift to go into the mind of such a revered man and attempt to understand how the immense public pressure of the presidency affected him at a personal level.
 Becoming by Michelle Obama was also one of the best books I’ve ever read, so I am equally excited to recommend Barack’s retelling of their time in the White House.”

 Why it’s Emily’s December read

-“As exhausted as many of us might be with politics, this book poses a unique opportunity to provide an intimate and introspective reflection on the time in office of one of the most powerful world leaders of the modern era.
+“As exhausted as many of us might be with politics, this book poses a unique opportunity to provide an intimate and introspective reflection on the time in the office of one of the most powerful world leaders of the modern era.
 Many of us have seen Barack Obama as an almost mythological figure in his composure and leadership, and this book serves to demythologise the name and expose the frailty, challenges and ultimate humanity behind the man we all know today.
 And coming in at a hefty 768 pages (and that’s just Volume 1) it sure kept me well occupied.”

 Cultural Amnesia: Notes in the Margin of My Time by Clive James